Five things to know about how the Conservatives will choose a new leader

 Share via Email

-OTTAWA — Conservative party members are in the process of selecting a new leader, with the winner to be announced on May 27.
+OTTAWA — Conservative party members have begun voting to select their new leader, with mail-in ballots now returning to a depot in Toronto ahead of the official vote count on May 27.

 5) Second choices matter.
 Ranked ballots are counted in rounds.
-If in the first round no candidate gets the majority, the person with the lowest number of points is removed from the ballot.
-Those who voted for that person will now have their ballots counted again, with their second choice now counted.
+If, in the first round, no candidate gets a majority, the person with the lowest number of points is dropped from the ballot.
+Those who voted for that person will have their ballots counted again, with their second choice now being counted.
 The process continues until a winner is selected.
+The party expects to announce the winners of each round of balloting, until the overall winner is selected.